aahnik/wappdriver/README.md

-### It's very simple to use
+### It is very simple to use

 ![using wappdriver](https://raw.githubusercontent.com/aahnik/wappdriver/main/docs/images/wappdriver.png).

-_`wappdriver` enables you to send WhatsApp messages programmatically, using only 3 lines of code._
+_`wappdriver` enables you to send WhatsApp messages programmatically, using only three lines of code._

 **A python package that helps you automate sending messages through WhatsApp Web 😎**